cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ### Domain separation {#term-domain-separation}

-In most cases, cryptographic protocols that use random oracles are analyzed under the assumption that the random oracle answers only queries generated by that protocol.
+Cryptographic protocols that use random oracles are often analyzed under the assumption that the random oracle answers only queries generated by that protocol.
 In practice, this assumption may not hold: commonly, two or more protocols